 How Can I Follow This Diet?

 While some diets contain a long list of rules, the Zone Diet doesn’t.
 It is quite easy to stick to it and all you have to do is to follow basic guidelines regarding food intake.
-This is a great advantage since people are less* likely to stick to diets which come with complicated rules to live by.
+This is a great advantage since people are less likely to stick to diets which come with complicated rules to live by.
 The best diet to lose* weight consists of promoting the wellness of the user while helping the user attain the desired weight.

 How Much Does It Cost?